 This policy applies to all gymnastics competitions approved by British Gymnastics whether at national, regional, county, club or invitation level.
 We have used guidance from the International Olympic Committee and the Home Country Sports Council Equality Group in developing this policy.

 In international competition the rules of the relevant governing body, such as the European Union of Gymnastics (UEG) or the Fédération Internationale de Gymnastique (FIG) will apply.

-pdf Policy for the participation of trans people in gymnastics competition (306 KB)
+pdf Policy for the participation of trans people in gymnastics competition (1.22 MB)

 We have also produced guidance for clubs and officials on inclusion of trans people in gymnastics activity outside competitions.
 These are intended to help coaches and officials in clubs and regions to interpret the requirements of our equality policy and relevant legislation relating to trans people and to apply them to their work in gymnastics.
 We provide advice and support for clubs and officials on a case by case basis on request.

-pdf Guidance on the inclusion of trans people in all forms of gymnastics activity (251 KB)
+pdf Guidance on the inclusion of trans people in all forms of gymnastics activity (3.80 MB)

 Information and Advice

 To help our members and officials better understand trans inclusion we have produced the follwing two videos.

 Trans people in Gymnastics